aravindswamy07/chatapp/auth-fix-notes.md

-# Authentication Fix - Missing Password Column & RLS Policy
+# Authentication Fix - Complete Auth Solution

 ## Issue 1: Missing Password Column
 We encountered an error during user signup: "Could not find the 'password' column of 'users' in the schema cache".